-The District's director election in May, 2012, included a ballot question to eliminate term limits pursuant to Article 18, Section 11 of the Colorado Constitution.
-The question passed.
+The District held a Director election in May, 2012, at which time a ballot question was presented to eliminate term limits pursuant to Article 18, Section 11 of the Colorado Constitution.
+The ballot question passed eliminating term limits.

 E. Advisory Board.